mmehrten/python/Testing.md

 4. Sandbox environments accessed via local tests and via CI/CD pipelines (best for true functional, end-to-end, and performance testing)

 Both mocking / stubbing SDKs and cloud emulators like LocalStack attempt to mimic the AWS services/connections.
 This means that there can be edge cases in that emulation where things work in local testing but fail in the real cloud environment.
 A sandbox and dev environment within the cloud ensures a realistic reproduction of testing, automation, and CI/CD for development and integration.
-LocalStack and cloud emulators are a good idea, but I would not rely on them exclusively for proper testing or dev work for production apps.
+[LocalStack](https://github.com/localstack/localstack) and cloud emulators are an option for when you want to do local testing without using real Cloud resources, but I would not rely on them exclusively for proper testing or dev work for production apps.

 From the [AWS Prescriptive Guidance](https://docs.aws.amazon.com/prescriptive-guidance/latest/serverless-application-testing/techniques.html) on testing serverless applications (not the best guide in the world, but does contain some good ideas):